 Eligible & Ineligible Projects

 To be eligible for funding, a project must be a capital improvement project that benefits the entire neighborhood rather than just a few residents.
-Capital funds may only cover project completion costs and CANNOT BE FOR MAINTENANCE OR OPERATION costs these projects may impose.
+Capital funds may only cover project completion costs and CANNOT BE FOR OPERATION costs these projects may impose.
 Projects that would fix a self-imposed code violation are also ineligible.
-Projects must be a one-time expenditure and be completed by the end of the fiscal year, June 30, 2014.
+Projects must be a one-time expenditure and be completed by the end of the fiscal year, June 30, 2015.

 The City’s Neighborhood Service Team (NST) allocates grant funds referencing the following guidelines: